model-checking/kani-verifier-blog/_posts/2024-12-10-verifying-raw-pointer-arithmetic-operations.md

 ### Function Analysis

 The analysis began with a thorough review of the functions listed for verification.
-This included, examining the implmentation of these functions, studying the official Rust [documentation](https://doc.rust-lang.org/std/primitive.pointer.html) and understanding their safety requirements.
-This helped identify potential sources of undefined behavior, understand their intended usage.
-These insights were critical in defining accurate safety contracts.
+This involved examining their implementation, studying the official Rust documentation, and understanding their safety requirements.
+This process was instrumental in identifying potential sources of undefined behavior and clarifying their intended usage.
+These insights were critical for defining precise and robust safety contracts.

-Among the given functions, two key functions—`offset` and `offset_from`—stood out as foundational due to their role in enabling other operations.
+Among the functions analyzed, two stood out as foundational—offset and offset_from—due to their central role in enabling other pointer operations:
 * [`offset(self, count: isize) -> *const T`](https://doc.rust-lang.org/std/primitive.pointer.html#method.offset): Adds a signed offset to a pointer.
-The offset is specified by the argument `count` which is specified in units of `T`; e.g., a count of 3 represents a pointer offset of `3 * size_of::<T>()` bytes.
+The offset is specified by the argument `count` expressed in units of `T`; e.g., a count of 3 represents a pointer offset of `3 * size_of::<T>()` bytes.
 * [`offset_from(self, origin: *const T) -> isize`](https://doc.rust-lang.org/std/primitive.pointer.html#method.offset_from): Calculates the distance between two pointers.
 The returned value is in units of T: the distance in bytes divided by `mem::size_of::<T>()`.

-Functions like `add` and `byte_offset_from` rely heavily on these operations.
+Functions like `add` and `byte_offset_from` heavily rely on these operations.
 For instance:
 * `add` internally calls `offset` to increment a pointer by a certain offset.
 * `byte_offset_from` casts pointers to `u8` before invoking `offset_from`.

-By focusing on the safety of offset and offset_from, the verification effort concentrated on the fundamental components, providing a strong base for related functions.
+By initially focusing on the safety of `offset` and `offset_from`, the verification effort focused on the fundamental components that underpin many related functions.
 This approach made it easier to define and extend contracts and proofs to dependent functions.

-### Funtion Contracts
+### Function Contracts

 The preconditions and postconditions for the functions were primarily derived from the safety requirements outlined in the official Rust [documentation](https://doc.rust-lang.org/std/primitive.pointer.html#method.offset).
-For example, the safety requirements stated in teh documentation for the `offset` function are as follows:
+For example, the safety requirements stated in the documentation for the `offset` function are as follows:
 1. The offset in bytes, `count * size_of::<T>()`, computed on mathematical integers (without “wrapping around”), must fit in an `isize`.
 2. If the computed offset is non-zero, then `self` must be derived from a pointer to some allocated object, and the entire memory range between `self` and the `result` must be in bounds of that allocated object.
 In particular, this range must not “wrap around” the edge of the address space.

 #### Preconditions
 The above safety requirements lead to the following preconditions:
 1. If T is a zero-sized type, i.e., `size_of::<T>() == 0`, then the computed offset (`count * size_of::<T>()`) will always be 0.
-Hence, both the safety checks will be satisfied and no other validations are required.
+Thus, both safety checks are inherently satisfied, and no additional validations are required.
-2. Else for non-zero-sized types,
+2. For non-zero-sized types,
-    1. the product of `count` and `size_of::<T>()` must not overflow `isize` (Safety Requirement #1).
+    1. The product of `count` and `size_of::<T>()` must not overflow `isize` (Safety Requirement #1).
-    2. adding the computed offset (`count * size_of::<T>()`) to the original pointer (`self`) must not cause overflow (Safety Requirement #1).
+    2. Adding the computed offset (`count * size_of::<T>()`) to the original pointer (`self`) must not cause overflow (Safety Requirement #1).
     3. Both the original pointer (self) and the result of self.wrapping_offset(count) must point to the same allocated object (Safety Requirement #2).
 To support reasoning about provenance of two pointers, the `same_allocation` API was introduced in Kani.
 This is discussed in detail in the [Challenges](#challenges)

-Translating these into code and stating them as preconditions using the `#[requires]` attribute gives us:
+These preconditions can be translated into code using the `#[requires]` attribute as follows:

 ```rust
 #[requires(